 During September and early October, a number of meetings were held while more detailed information was sought from respondent retirees association in Canada’s degree-granting universities and colleges.
 The interim report, submitted on 10 October, presents evidence of the potential benefits that a strong and active retirees association would bring to KPU and its retirees.
 It presents 4 major benefits enjoyed by host institutions like KPU: financial; helping the transition to retirement which can create financial benefits for the institution and the retirees; advocacy on behalf of the university; and enhancing the university’s reputation.

 It also examines the 10 major benefits enjoyed by retirees including maintaining friendships and creating new ones; social activities; the exchange of information; intellectual engagement; ongoing support to the university; and representation of their interests as retirees.
 Research shows that 10 major benefits are enjoyed by members including maintaining friendships and creating new ones; social/fun activities; the exchange of information; intellectual engagement; representation of their interests as retirees; and ongoing support from and to the university.

-The Newsletter Committee has published three newsletters of activities by KPU Retirees.
+The Newsletter Committee has published five newsletters of activities by KPU Retirees.
 They can all be round here: http://www.kpu.ca/retirees/ra_newsletters

 To be kept up-to-date please contact Roger Elmes email@example.com